harkhuang/harkhuang.github.io/about.md

 ---
 layout: page
-title: Hey !
-Welcome to my blog:)
+title: Hey !Welcome to my blog:)
 permalink: /about/
 ---